Table of Contents

 Will the accused student know my identity?

-Yes, if you file a formal complaint against the alleged perpetrator.
-No, if you choose to not file a formal complaint.
-Keep in mind that choosing not to identify yourself and/or the perpetrator will limit the University’s ability to respond comprehensively.
+Yes, if you file a formal complaint against him or her.
+If you choose to not file a formal complaint, the University will only reveal your identity to the accused if it is deemed necessary for conducting a full investigation that is required to maintain a safe campus environment for all.
+Keep in mind that choosing not to identify yourself and/or the respondent will limit the University’s ability to respond comprehensively.

 Will the incident be reported to the police?